astriaorg/astria/sources/astria-conductor/README.md

-# Astria Relay
+# Astria Conductor

-A service that relays blocks between the data and execution layers.
+Coordinates information between the data layer and the execution layer.